VantasTheViking/FinalGraphics/README.md

 Box filter grabs the surrounding pixels and base the current pixel's value on that\
 Do this only to pixels above a certain threshold\
 Repeat this based on the amount of inputted iterations.\
+Modified threshold calculation to be simpler for easier adjustments.